 Thursday, 16 May 2019

-Essendon is seeking formal clarity from the AFL on the handling of the Dane Rampe incident, which saw the Swans co-captain climb and shake a goalpost while David Myers lined up for an after-the-siren set shot during the Bombers' five-point loss.
+A perplexed Essendon is seeking formal clarity from the AFL on the handling of the Dane Rampe incident, which saw the Swans co-captain climb and shake a goalpost while David Myers lined up for an after-the-siren set shot during the Bombers' five-point loss.

 Rampe was slapped with a suspended $1000 fine for the incident that saw no free kick paid despite the official rules explicitly stating that his action's warranted a free kick to Essendon.